IAAI-10 Was a Smashing Success!

 The Twenty-Second IAAI Conference on Artificial Intelligence was held at the Westin Peachtree Plaza in Atlanta, Georgia, USA, July 11–15, 2010.

-The purpose of the IAAI-10 conference is to promote research in AI and scientific exchange among AI researchers, practitioners, scientists, and engineers in related disciplines.
+The purpose of the IAAI-10 conference was to promote research in AI and scientific exchange among AI researchers, practitioners, scientists, and engineers in related disciplines.
 On this page, you will find links to the wide variety of programs that were held at IAAI-10.
 Additional information about IAAI and the AAAI-10 companion conference is available at the AAAI-10 page.

 Invited Talk Videos Now Available!